bearded-giant/Do-It.nvim/project-notes-implementation.md

 6. **Command Interface:**

-Add new commands like `:DoitNotes` to toggle the notes window.
+Add new commands like `:DoItNotes` to toggle the notes window.

 ## Code Differences from maple.nvim